What is Hypnotherapy Used For

 Post-traumatic stress disorder (PSTD) is a severe mental disorder caused by witnessing or undergoing a terrible event.
 PSTD is common in people who have served in the military.
 Flashbacks of vivid images or events replaying within the mind can cause intense trauma and distress.

 People suffering from PSTD are easily irritable at the sight of anything that reminds them of the traumatic event.
-PSTD could result in reckless habits and destructive behaviours.
+PSTD could result in reckless and destructive behaviours.
 There is usually a feeling of guilt, anger and self-blame for what occurred.